 - Survey the travel route before making a lift to familiarize operators with any potential obstacles.

 - Warn people in the area that forklift operations are underway.

 - Arrange for a spotter if there is any potential obstacle that could have serious consequences if hit by the forklift or blind spots along the way.

 - If the operator’s vision is impaired due to the size of the load, a spotter is essential for the safe completion of the lift or if the forklift must be driven backward.

 - Most of all, drivers must be on the lookout for any behavior that could jeopardize the operation such as exceeding the load center or the forklift maximum weight.

 FILING A FORKLIFT ACCIDENT LAWSUIT IN NEW YORK

-At Raphaelson & Levine, our accident attorneys have helped hundreds of injured workers recover compensation.
+At Raphaelson & Levine, NYC accident attorneys have helped hundreds of injured workers recover compensation.
 If you’ve been injured in a forklift accident in New York, complete the free consultation form or call 212-268-3222 to discuss the steps needed to recover compensation.